 Research shows that strength workouts, particularly plyometrics, can help improve running performance by boosting running economy or how efficiently you use oxygen for exercise.

-To get you started with plyometrics—which are explosive exercises that target Push through left foot to stand back up, bringing left foot to meet right—turn to this bodyweight workout, designed by Mallory Creveling, ACE-certified personal trainer, RRCA-certified run coach, and Runner’s World deputy editor of health and fitness.
+To get you started with plyometrics—which are explosive exercises that target fast-twitch muscle fibers—turn to this bodyweight workout, designed by Mallory Creveling, ACE-certified personal trainer, RRCA-certified run coach, and Runner’s World deputy editor of health and fitness.
 (Keep in mind, you want to nail down form for each movement, before adding explosiveness to it!)

 How to do the workout: